Geodesic structure of spacetime near singularities: Representations of and Omega and Delta in FLRW and Bianchi spacetimes

 where $\Omega(0)=-(t-T)^{2}/2$, This expansion in $\ell$ can be written in a closed form by identifying the following expansions,

 where $D_{\alpha}=d/d\alpha$, so that the final expression for the world function can be written concisely as follows.

-The Eq.\eqref{eq:omega_flrw_concise} is a non-perturbative closed-form expression in terms of the geodesic length $\ell$ in geodesic distance on the three-space of constant curvature.
+The Eq.\eqref{eq:omega_flrw_concise} is an analytic closed-form expression in terms of the world function $\ell$ on the three-space of constant curvature.
 The complication of further simplification arises because of the time-dependent scale factor $a(t)$, which is kept open for generality.
+The appearance of hyperbolic functions in the closed-form expression for $\Omega(t, T; \ell)$ provides a compact resummation of the underlying \emph{Lagrange-Good} series.
+This representation is analytic in $\ell, t, T$ provided the mapping $\ell = \alpha G(t, T; \alpha)$ remains locally invertible, a condition dictated by the non-vanishing of the Jacobian $d\ell/d\alpha$.
+Since $G(t,T;\alpha)$ possesses branch-point singularities in the complex plane at $\alpha = \pm i a(t')$ (see Eq.\ref{eq:qudrature_eqns}), the domain of validity for the world function is bounded by a maximum spatial distance $L_{\text{max}} = |\ell(i a(T))|$, where $a(T)<a(t)$ (expanding universe).
+The hyperbolic functions on the other hand elegantly package the higher-order derivatives of the series while ensuring that $\Omega(t, T; \ell)$ and the van-Vleck determinant remain analytic for all separations $\ell < L_{\text{max}}$, provided $a(t') \neq 0$ for $t' \in (t, T)$.
+The maximum spatial bound for FLRW spacetime comes out to be the following,

+Even though the series representation now has a domain of validity $\mathscr{D}=\{\varepsilon<3/|\Theta_0|\ , \ \ell<L_{\textrm{max}}\}$, the hyperbolic functions can be used for analytical continuation of the series representation beyond branch points.
 As another self-consistency check, it can be verified that Eq.\eqref{eq:omega_flrw_concise} satisfies the HJ equation up to order $\mathcal{O}(\ell^{4})$ with;